someparty/someparty/source/articles/2023-02-04-faded-state.html.markdown

 ###[Home Front](https://arewenothomefront.bandcamp.com): "Faded State"
 ==Watch on [YouTube](https://youtu.be/CtyKEAyfHPU) - Preview and purchase at [Bandcamp](https://arewenothomefront.bandcamp.com/album/games-of-power)==

 Look, folks, I try to pay attention given the beat I'm chasing, but I'm often baffled at the exceedingly cool things that pass me by.
 Edmonton's [Home Front](https://arewenothomefront.bandcamp.com) plays new wave revival with the energy of a hardcore band.
-Unannounced to me, they issued their debut EP *Think of the Lie* in 2021, produced, mixed, and mastered by [Fucked Up](http://fuckedup.cc/)'s Jonah Falco.
+Unbeknownst to me, they issued their debut EP *Think of the Lie* in 2021, produced, mixed, and mastered by [Fucked Up](http://fuckedup.cc/)'s Jonah Falco.
 The duo's following it up soon with the 12-song *Games of Power* LP on March 3, a record from which you can now preview the opening 1-2 punch of "Faded State" and "Real Eyes."

 Given how much I've botched my Home Front coverage to date, I'll lift from Falco's write-up on the album directly: